 Windows 7 became “end of life” on 14th January 2020.
 Windows 7 generally became available on 22nd October 2009.
 Like all its predecessors is was buggy and had a multitude of problems.
 Over its life, it has become stable and reliable, and everyone is used to it.
 Unfortunately, once an operating system becomes stable and, reliable Microsoft retires it and replaces it with something buggy, and unreliable and the cycle starts again.

-Microsoft Windows 10 has been generally available since July 29th 2015.
-Microsoft claims they will never replace Windows 10 and it will continue to receive ongoing updates forever.
+Microsoft Windows 10 has been generally available since July 29th, 2015.
+Microsoft claims it will never replace Windows 10 and it will continue to receive ongoing updates forever.
 Forever is a very long time so one day, Microsoft will probably change its mind.

 Microsoft has changed the way updates are implemented.
 With previous versions of Windows, there was a major release like Windows XP or Windows 7.
 Many updates were released to fix bugs and add new features and occasional Service packs were released which bundled all previous fixes into a single package.
 Previously users had control over when to install updates.

 With Windows 10, Microsoft took control of updates away from users and network administrators, which means updates often happen at inconvenient times.
 Some updates are enormous, so take a long time, and the machine is unavailable for use.
 Later versions of Windows 10 have mainly resolved those issues.

 Once an operating system is “end of life” the manufacturer stops fixing bugs and security vulnerabilities.
 Manufacturers of other equipment like printers, webcams, USB devices of all types stop producing drivers for that operating system.
 The software will also stop receiving updates.
 The result is computers becoming increasingly more vulnerable to cyber-attack and driver and software problems will mean the machines become increasingly challenging to support.
 Having software that is out of support will invalidate Cyber Essentials Certification.

 Windows 10 licenses